phucdev/lm_transfer/alignment/README.md

 The script `align.py` aligns word embeddings from two languages using a bilingual lexicon as supervision.
 The details of this approach can be found in [1].

-### Unsupervised alignment

-The script `unsup_align.py` aligns word embeddings from two languages without requiring any supervision.
-Additionally, the script `unsup_multialign.py` aligns multiple languages to a common space with no supervision.
-The details of these approaches can be found in [2] and [3] respectively.

-In addition to NumPy, the unsupervised methods require the [Python Optimal Transport](https://pot.readthedocs.io/en/stable/) toolbox.

 ### Download